-- Assess your risk.
+1. Assess your risk.

 Assessing your risk will help you understand the need to purchase cyber liability insurance.
 So, what's your risk?
 It depends on a variety of factors.
 If your normal business activities require you to collect, transmit, store, view or otherwise interact with personal information that hackers could use to identify a customer, then you probably need some form of cyber liability insurance.

-- Get your quote.
+2. Get your quote.

 Once you establish your risk, you'll know what kind of coverage you need.
 The next step is to find out how much it will cost.
 You may wish to solicit quotes from several reputable insurance companies, but don't base your decision solely on the price.
 Not all companies offer the same benefits or coverages for the same premium.
 Review the quote to ensure it includes the specific policy options you need to cover your risk.
-Make note of any gaps or additional coverages included in the quote, and take these into consideration when you evaluate cost.
+Make note of any gaps or additional coverages included in the quote, and consider these when you evaluate cost.

 If you worked with an AmTrust agent to evaluate your unique risk, that agent will be able to provide a quote that exactly matches your needs.

-- Fill out an application.
+3. Fill out an application.

 Once you've interviewed several companies, fill out an application with the company whose quote best fit your needs.
 An insurance agent should be available to help you fill out your application, answer any questions you may have, and get the underwriting process started.

 If you choose AmTrust, our online application makes this part easy.
 Once you start your application, a dedicated AmTrust agent will be there to help you every step of the way, with direct access to underwriting that will help get your policy in place as soon as possible.